rogerpence/command-runner/README.md

     Any commands present in this local that are also present in the global file will overwrite those from the global file (a future version of command-runner will show what commands got overwritten). `cmds.yaml` is intended to be project-specific.
 I frequently copy the included `laravel-docker.yaml` file (as `cmds.yaml`) into a Laravel project.
 Once there, I can tweak its settings so that they are specific to that project.

 At least one of these files must be present for command-runner to run.
 There are a couple of sample YAML files included in this project.
-When I'm using command-runner with Docker-based projects, I usually put the `cmd.yaml` file in the same folder as the projects's Docker files.

 ## command-runner's command line